huyeduon/vapic/README.md

 16 vCPU, 96GB RAM, 480GB SSD (HDD may work if it has good IOPS)

 vapic out-of-band interface is used for management purpose and we need Vmware acccess port-group.<br />
-vapic infra interface is used for clustering communication between vapics and we need Vmware trunk port-group.
+vapic infra interface is used for clustering communication between vapics and we need Vmware trunk port-group.<br />

+infra port-group must allow infra vlan (which is defined as vapic1Vlan for example in the boostrap.py).
+You only need bootstrap.py file if you want to build vapic cluster.
+Without cluster, you can run single vapic.

 Note that the out of band IP address of each vapic is hard-coded in the yaml script.
 You need to edit it to match your environment.